 - 3.1.
 The data is handled exclusively within the framework of the agreements made and in accordance with documented instructions from the Controller (cf. Art.
 28 Para.
 3 lit. a GDPR).
-Annex 3, the Main Agreement, this Agreement and, if applicable, the settings made by the Controller for the use of the Processor's Product shall constitute the Controller's instructions.
-Within the scope of the description of the data processing mandate in this Agreement, the controller reserves the right to issue comprehensive instructions on the type, scope and procedure of data processing, which he can specify in more detail by means of individual instructions.
+Annex 3, the Main Agreement, this Agreement and, if applicable, the settings made by the Customer for the use of the Processor's Product shall constitute the Controller's instructions.
+Within the scope of the description of the data processing mandate in this Agreement, the client reserves the right to issue comprehensive instructions on the type, scope and procedure of data processing, which he can specify in more detail by means of individual instructions.
 Changes to the object of processing and procedural changes are to be jointly agreed and documented.
 Any additional expenses incurred are to be remunerated by the Controller on a time and material basis.
 The Processor may only provide information to third parties or the person concerned with the prior written consent of the Controller. - 3.2.
 Oral instructions will be confirmed by the Controller immediately in writing or by e-mail (in text form).
 The Processor shall not use the data for any other purposes and shall in particular not be entitled to pass them on to third parties.
 Excluded from this are back-up copies, insofar as they are necessary to ensure proper data processing, as well as data which is necessary in order to comply with legal obligations under Union law or the law of an EU member state, and to comply with retention obligations. - 3.3.
 The Processor must inform the Controller without delay in accordance with Art.
 28 para.
 3 subpara.
 2 GDPR if it believes that an instruction violates data protection regulations.
 The Processor is entitled to suspend the execution of the corresponding instruction until it is confirmed or amended by the person responsible at the Controller. - 3.4.
 The processing of the Controller data by the Processor takes place within the EU / EEA.
 The Processor shall be obliged to inform the Controller prior to the commencement of the processing of the Controller's data of a legal obligation of the Processor to carry out the processing of the Controller's data at another location, unless such notification is prohibited by law.
-Any transfer, including transfers of sub-operations, to a third country outside the territory of the EU/EEA or to an international organization requires Controller's prior consent as described below in 6.1.2 and may only take place if the special requirements of Art.
-44 et seq.
-GDPR (e.g., adequacy decision of the Commission, standard contractual clauses and authorized code of conduct) have been fulfilled.
+The processing and / or transfer to a third country outside the territory of the EU / EEA or to an international organization requires the prior written consent of the Controller.
+In this case, the Processor shall also be obliged to ensure an adequate level of data protection at the place of data processing in accordance with the applicable statutory provisions and the interpretations thereof by courts and authorities or at the Controller's option to give the Controller the opportunity to ensure an adequate level of data protection, including by concluding or acceding to standard EU contractual clauses, published by the EU Commission on 4.6.2021, available here, as well as additional measures where necessary.